-- 1. Member States shall undertake the following actions: - (a) provide small and medium enterprises with priority access to the Innovative Net-zero regulatory sandboxes to the extent that they fulfil the eligibility conditions set in Article 26; - (b) organise awareness raising activities about participation to the regulatory sandboxes by small and medium enterprises; - (c) where appropriate, establish a dedicated channel for communication with small and medium enterprises to provide guidance and respond to queries about the implementation of Article 26. - 2.
-Member States shall take into account the specific interests and needs of small and medium enterprises, and provide adequate administrative support to take part in the regulatory sandboxes.
-Without prejudice to the application of Articles 107 and 108 of the Treaty, Member States should inform small and medium enterprises of available financial support to their activities in the regulatory sandboxes.
+- 1. Member States shall undertake the following actions: - (a) provide small and medium-sized enterprises, including start-ups, with priority access to the Innovative Net-zero regulatory sandboxes to the extent that they fulfil the eligibility conditions set in Article 26;

+- (b) organise awareness raising activities about participation to the regulatory sandboxes by small and medium-sized enterprises, including start-ups; - (c) where appropriate, establish a dedicated channel for communication with small and medium-sized enterprises, including start-ups, to provide guidance and respond to queries about the implementation of Article 26. - 2.
+Member States shall take into account the specific interests and needs of small and medium-sized enterprises, including start-ups, and provide adequate administrative support to take part in the regulatory sandboxes.
+Without prejudice to the application of Articles 107 and 108 of the Treaty, Member States should inform small and medium-sized enterprises, including start-ups, of available financial support to their activities in the regulatory sandboxes.